About Scotty Nguyen

 Over the years, Scotty has lost and rebuilt his bankroll innumerable times.
 But he has never again taken another job.
 Poker is his career, and time and again he's proved just how suited he is to the game.

-He has cashed in hundreds of tournaments, including nearly 40 WSOP events, more than a dozen WPT tournaments, and countless standalone events like the California State Poker Championship, Aussie Millions, Poker Superstars Invitational, U.S. Poker Bowl, Caribbean Poker Classic, Monte Carlo Millions and Austrian Masters, to name a few.
+He has cashed in hundreds of tournaments, including well over 50 WSOP events, more than a dozen WPT tournaments, and countless standalone events like the California State Poker Championship, Aussie Millions, Poker Superstars Invitational, U.S. Poker Bowl, Caribbean Poker Classic, Monte Carlo Millions and Austrian Masters, to name a few.

 Though there are many impressive finishes on his tournament resume, Scotty's most notable achievements were notched at the World Series of Poker.

 Since his first Series in 1995, he's collected five bracelets and made history as the first player to ever win both the Main Event (1998) and the $50k H.O.R.S.E.
 Championship (2008).
-Furthermore, of the numerous events he's cashed in, he's final-tabled in nearly half, and has rarely finished outside the top 25.
+Of the numerous events he's cashed in, he's final-tabled in nearly half and has rarely finished outside the top 25.

-"The fans are No. 1 for a poker player," he confessed to PokerListings.com after his 2008 H.O.R.S.E. victory.
-"Without the fans, I'd never be who I am now ..."
+"The fans are No. 1 for a poker player," he told PokerListings.com after his 2008 H.O.R.S.E. victory.
+"Without the fans, I'd never be who I am now ...
+It's important to give fans what they want - a good game, a good show.

 "The fans fly in from all over the world.
 They fly in from Germany, Australia, London, Paris, just to come and see you.
 They ask you for pictures, autographs, and you can't say no to them.
 I always stop."

 With an attitude like this, is it any wonder he's known as the Prince of Poker?
-There can be no doubt the warmth and kindness with which he greets every fan has earned him the respect of poker enthusiasts worldwide.
+There's no doubt the warmth and kindness with which he greets every fan has earned him the respect of poker enthusiasts worldwide.
 But he's also won the admiration of his opponents.

 |8||$19,724.00||WSOP 2016 - Event 8 - $1500 H.O.R.S.E.|